WING-NUS/ELCo/README.md

 # The ELCo Dataset

+This repo provides the dataset and official implementations for our paper <The ELCo Dataset: Bridging Emoji and Lexical Composition> @ [LREC-COLING 2024](https://lrec-coling-2024.org).

 The [ELCo.csv](https://github.com/WING-NUS/ELCo/blob/main/ELCo.csv) file encompasses the complete ELCo dataset, which is segmented into five distinctive columns:
 - EN: The English phrase;
 - EM: The emoji sequence corresponding to the English phrase;